Active Transportation Legislation & Resources

 Bicyclists, pedestrians, and motorists all have certain responsibilities when operating within or crossing the public right-of-way.
 Generally in Texas, bicyclists are entitled to all rights and obligated to all duties of the road that apply to an operator of a motor vehicle, except where specifically prohibited by posted notice.

 The resources below contain summaries from federal, state, and local laws and regulations related to walking and bicycling.
-Please contact Daniel Snyder if your community has ordinances and policies which may be included as an additional resource.
+Contact us if your community has ordinances and policies which may be included as an additional resource.

 - Bicycle Commuter Tax Benefit